jamais-vu/react-tutorial-challenges/README.md

     </button>
   </li>
 );

-// ...
+// ...Game.render() continues
 ```

-> 3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
+### 3. Rewrite Board to use two loops to make the squares instead of hardcoding them.

 This was the only tricky one.
 I couldn't figure out how to generate JSX in
 nested loops, and wasn't familiar with how React keys worked, so I had to